laboon/ebook/text/20_requirements.md

 GOODEQ-3.
 The system shall store the last 100 coordinates of locations that it has sampled.

 BAD REQUIREMENTS:
 BADREQ-1.
-When the user presses the "velocity" button, the system shall access memory location 0x0894BC4012 and display it on the main screen.
+When the user presses the "velocity" button, the system shall access memory location 0x0894BC40 and display it on the main screen.
 BADREQ-2.
 The system shall use a antimatter-matter reaction in order to propel it to 0.8c.
 BADREQ-3.
 The system shall use a relational database to store the last 100 coordinates it has sampled.

+Note that the bad requirements all state __how__ something should be done, not __what__ the system needs to do.
+What happens if the memory address where the velocity value is stored is changed?
+The entire requirement would have to be changed, as well as any that may have depended on it.
+Why is it important to use an antimatter-matter reactor, specifically?
+The key thing is that the spaceship can move at a specific velocity.
+Finally, why is it important that a relational database is used to store coordinates?
+From the user's perspective, all that they care about is that the coordinates are stored.

+For complex or safety-critical systems, requirements may specify implementations.
+In these cases, it is critical that a system not only does something, but does it in a proven and specified way.
+For most systems, however, it is overkill and greatly limits flexibility as the software development process continues.

+By requiring implementation details, however, you remove the possibility of black-box testing.
+Without looking at the code, how can you be sure that the system is displaying the contents ofmemory location 0x0894BC40?
+It's impossible (unless you have the incredibly specific superpower of being able to look at a RAM chip and somehow know what is being stored at and where).
+All tests would have to be white box tests.

 #### Testability